Review our SLA: https://charityhost.org/service-level-agreement

 The terms, representations, warranties and agreements of the parties set forth in this Agreement are not intended for, nor shall they be for the benefit of or enforceable by, any third party, including without limitation, Customer’s end users.

-In the event of a conflict between or among the terms in this Agreement, the Service Order(s), the Service Addenda, and any other document made a part hereof, the documents shall control in the following order unless otherwise specifically set forth in a Service Addendum: the Service Order with the latest date, the AUP, the Service Addendum, this Agreement.
+In the event of a conflict between or among the terms in this Agreement, the Service Order(s), the Service Addenda, and any other document made a part hereof, the documents shall control in the following order unless otherwise specifically set forth in a Service Addendum: the Service Order with the latest date, Service Addendum, this Agreement.

 23. Newsletter and Promotional emails